Rugby league in Papua New Guinea: Domestic competitions

 1990 saw the launch of a national competition then called the SP Inter-City Cup or SP Cup (1990–2008) and later the Bemobile Cup (2009–2010) after changes in sponsorship.
 The current competition is sponsored by pacific telecommunications giant Digicel and is now known as the Digicel Cup.
 The current competition is made up of 12 teams from various cities or provinces around the country.
 The competition follows the conventional Australian NRL format, with 26 round robin games followed by the top 4 teams entering the finals play-offs.

 Below the Digicel Cup exist many local and provincial competitions, the most prestigious of which is the Port Moresby League.
 In 2007 a new league called the Nokondi Cup was created for teams in the Eastern Highlands province.

 A Port Moresby team (the Port Moresby Vipers) competed in the Panasonic Cup in 1986, 1987, 1988 and 1989; and in the Queensland Cup in 1996 and 1997.
 The 2014 season saw the PNG Hunters enter the Queensland Cup, based out of Kokopo.

 NRL team bid

 An official bid for a PNG team in the National Rugby League (Australia's primary rugby league competition) began in October 2008.
 The bid was launched by Sir Michael Somare.
 In 2021, Prime Minister James Marape supported the bid, stating his country wanted an NRL team by 2025.
 Many have also suggested the addition of one NRL team for both Papua New Guinea and the city of Cairns in Far North Queensland.

 On 19 February 2025 a formal agreement was reached for a Papua New Guinea-based team to enter the competition in 2028.
 It was also agreed this would be funded by Australia, which would provide AU$600 million.
 The agreement by Australia is an example of sports diplomacy, aiming to shore up Australia–Papua New Guinea relations at a time when relations with China are growing.
+The team was named the Papua New Guinea Chiefs in October 2025.